 Oh and be prepared to be completely soaking wet from the kayak paddles dripping down on you!

-Day 3: Road Trip Around Puerto Rico
+Day 3 of 4 days: Road Trip Around Puerto Rico

 On day 3 of our Puerto Rico itinerary, we decided to take a road trip around the perimeter of Puerto Rico!